Get In Touch

 We intend to provide a curriculum that caters for the needs of all pupils, providing them with the necessary skills and knowledge to be successful in their future endeavours.
 High quality activities which focus on fluency, reasoning and problem solving will sustain levels of challenge and prepare them for life beyond the school gate, in the wider community.
 Pupils will be taught to show their workings using concrete, pictorial and abstract examples and should explain their choice of methods to develop their mathematical reasoning skills.
 Resilience, independence, adaptability and perseverance are encouraged as a necessary step to learning and to develop their ability to make connections and see patterns that will enable them to make sense of the world around them.

-Children in KS1 and KS2 study mathematics daily, following White Rose Maths Scheme of Learning, focusing on small steps through a carefully sequenced learning pathway.
+Children in Reception, KS1 and KS2 study mathematics daily, following White Rose Maths Scheme of Learning, focusing on small steps through a carefully sequenced learning pathway.

 We implement our approach through high quality teaching, delivering appropriately challenging work for all individuals.